Why Financial Decisions Feel Overwhelming (And What You Can Stop Deciding)

 ✔ everything feels equally important

-✔ you feel pressure to “do something” with money
+✔ you feel pressure to do something

 ✔ you feel relief when decisions are removed